davidstump/SwiftPhoenixClient/README.md

 SwiftPhoenixClient to your `Cartfile`:

 ```
-github "davidstump/SwiftPhoenixClient" ~> 0.9
+github "davidstump/SwiftPhoenixClient" ~> 1.0
 ```

 Make sure you have added `SwiftPhoenixClient.framework`, and `Starscream.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 ## Usage

-Using the Swift Phoenix Client is extremely easy (and familiar if have used the Phoenix JS client).
+Using the Swift Phoenix Client is extremely easy (and familiar if have used the phoenix.s client).

 See the [Usage Guide](https://github.com/davidstump/SwiftPhoenixClient/wiki/Usage-Guide) for details instructions